 a (Absolute Ozone 2018)

+Acronyms: COD – chemical oxygen demand, TOC – total organic carbon

 The second and third contact zones each have a contact time of three minutes.
 Equation 9 estimates ozone decay.
 Lambda was calculated based on an ozone half-life of 20 minutes at 20°C (Lenntech 2018).